 ROU assets and lease liabilities are recognized at the commencement date of the lease and determined using the present value of the future minimum lease payments over the lease term.
-The Organization uses a discount rate based on the risk-free rate for the lease, as the Organization has elected the practical expedient outlined in Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU) 2016-02, Leases (ASU 2016-02).
-The risk-free rate for each lease was determined by using the U.S. treasury bill rates for the remaining lease duration as of January 1, 2022, which is the date of initial application of the new guidance or the effective rate as of the date of any new leases or amendments.
+The Organization uses a discount rate based on the risk-free rate for the lease, as the Organization has elected the practical expedient outlined in Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 842, Leases.
+The risk-free rate for each lease is determined by using the U.S. treasury bill rates when a lease is recorded.
 The lease term may include options to extend when it is reasonably certain that the Organization will exercise that option.
 In addition, the Organization does not recognize short-term leases that have a term of twelve months or less as ROU assets or lease liabilities.
 The Organization recognizes operating lease expense on a straight-line basis over the lease term.

 The Organization has lease agreements which contain both lease and non-lease components, which it has elected to account for as a single lease component when the payments are fixed.
 As such, variable lease payments, including those not dependent on an index or rate, such as real estate taxes, common area maintenance, and other costs that are subject to fluctuation from period to period are not included in the measurement of the lease liability and ROU asset.
-For the years ended December 31, 2023 and 2022 there were no variable lease payments.
+For the years ended December 31, 2024 and 2023, there were no variable lease payments.